alejandra-cas/beyond-salary/README.md

-# Beyond Salary: AI Jobs and Benefit Analysis
+# Beyond Salary: AI Jobs and Non-Monetary Benefits

 This repository contains the reproducible code and analysis for the paper Beyond pay: AI skills reward more job benefits.